How To Open A Dispensary In New Jersey

 - Home Delivery – Approves adoption of regulations to allow dispensaries to deliver to patients

 - Price Lists – Requires dispensaries to have a price list of all their medical marijuana products listed on their website.
 They will not be able to deviate from that pricing listed and are not allowed to change pricing more than once per month.

 - Cannabis Regulatory Commission – This establishes a regulatory commission in but not of the New Jersey Department of Treasury responsible for the medical marijuana program.

 Marijuana Business Daily projects the recreational market in New Jersey to be at 1.2-1.5 billion by 2023.
 This would make New Jersey one of the largest cannabis markets in the country.
 With 9 million residents, millions of visitors, higher income, it’s evident this will be a hot market to start a cannabis business.

 The impact on the actual state for recreational would be huge and is predicted to bring in an estimated $300 million in tax revenue annually.
 To give some perspective, this would be more than double what the state of Colorado gets in tax revenue for its state.

 Local Cannabis Restrictions & Laws

-While there is a push for Cannabis to legalize medically and recreationally across New Jersey, there are particular local municipalities where they have determined to outright ban or restrict marijuana in anticipation of legalization.
+When you are looking to open a cannabis business in New Jersey, one of the most important considerations is location.
+There are particular local municipalities where they have determined to outright ban or restrict marijuana.
 This means you might find it a challenge to set up recreational or medical cannabis businesses here.
 Currently, 60 municipalities have banned marijuana.
-You can see a list of these towns here
+You can see a list of these towns here.

 However, here’s the current information on the requirements to start a Medicinal Marijuana Business in New Jersey.